jayanthvoyager/Golf_VR_Club_Ball_Mechanics/README.md

 This project is a Unity-based VR Golf simulation focusing on realistic club and ball mechanics.

+## About This Project
+I built this as a **"Vibe Coding" experiment** for myself, and I'm sharing it on GitHub so others can check it out.
+It serves as a solid starting point for anyone looking to develop their own VR golf game or learn about physics interactions in VR.

+**Built with:** Unity `6000.3.1f1`

 ## Gameplay Demo
 Click the image or link below to watch the gameplay demonstration: